Coco Chanel: The Legend Behind The Brand

 How Did Coco Chanel’s Fashion Career Begin?

-Chanel’s fashion career did not start with the tweed suit, Chanel N°5, or the flap bag.
+The French fashion designer’s career did not start with the tweed suit, Chanel N°5, or the flap bag.
 It was designing hats that launched her career.
 Coco Chanel became a licensed milliner in 1910 after years of designing hats.
 Chanel opened her first hat shop, Chanel Modes, on Rue Cambon in Paris – an address you might recognize from Chanel’s Deauville tote bags.

 About: Chanel N°5 Perfume